titon/titon/docs/Conventions.md

 ### Method Naming ###

 Please use the following words (or variations of) when implementing methods in your classes.
-Getters and setters should use singular words when returning granular data, and plurals when returning collections of data.
+Getters and setters should use singular words when dealing with a single record, and plurals when dealing with collections of data.

 * get() - Fetching data based on a key
 * set() - Setting data based on a key (will overwrite)